33030059_003

 See below for details.

-This Short Module is designed to give a brief overview of corruption and of the importance of avoiding any involvement in corruption.
+This online module is designed to give a brief overview of corruption and of the importance of avoiding any involvement in corruption.

-The Short Module can be taken by individuals who are interested in learning more about corruption in the infrastructure sector.
-Professional institutions and organisations can also require their members and personnel to take the Short Module as part of their formal training requirements.
+This module can be taken by individuals who are interested in learning more about corruption in the infrastructure sector.
+Professional institutions and organisations can also require their members and personnel to take this module as part of their formal training requirements.

 Access the Short Module.